opulencephp/Opulence/application/rdev/routing/README.md

     * The following keys are optional:
       * "groups"
         * An array of nested groups, which should have the same structure as "groups" from above
+* "missedRouteController"
+  * The name of the controller class to instantiate in the case that a route cannot be handled

 #### Config Example
 Let's take a look at an example config: